FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Acknowledgements

 We acknowledge discussions with Keaton Burns, Valentin Churavy, Cesar Rocha, and William Young.
+B. C. P. was supported by the National Science Foundation under Grant No. 2023721.
 We would also like to take a moment to remember Sean R. Haney (February 1987-January 2021) who left us a bit too early.

 # References